BlogCadre users see no ads! Popular topics: humor, video, links, cool, wtf. Go create an account!

 How I failed the Turing test

-Some time around March, I started receiving a number of random instant messages from people I've never met before.
-Apparantly, my AIM alias had been added to at least two online lists and people all over the world were busy importing me as a buddy.
+Sometime around March, I started receiving a number of random instant messages from people I've never met before.
+Apparently, my AIM alias had been added to at least two online lists and people all over the world were busy importing me as a buddy.

 I say "at least two" because the people who contacted me fell into one of two camps: people who thought they were contacting a celebrity and people who thought they were contacting a robot.
 As I talked to more and more of these folks, I began to discover something really disturbing about myself: